MicrosoftDocs/fabric-docs/docs/data-warehouse/compute-capacity-smoothing-throttling.md

 In general, similar to Power BI, [operations are classified either as ](/power-bi/enterprise/service-premium-interactive-background-operations#operation-list)*[interactive](/power-bi/enterprise/service-premium-interactive-background-operations#operation-list)* or *[background](/power-bi/enterprise/service-premium-interactive-background-operations#operation-list)*.

 Most [operations](usage-reporting.md#warehouse-operation-categories) in the **Warehouse** category are reported as *background* to take advantage of 24-hour smoothing of activity to allow for the most flexible usage patterns.
 With 24-hour smoothing, operations can run simultaneously without causing any spikes at any time during the day.
 Customers get the benefit of a consistently fast performance without having to worry about tiny spikes in their workload.
-Thus, classifying all data warehousing as *background* prevents peaks of CU utilization from triggering throttling too quickly.
+Thus, classifying data warehousing as *background* reduces the frequency of peaks of CU utilization from triggering throttling too quickly.

 ## Throttling